 - Customer Support interface is the most common type.
 It's based on a call and response, template-based system.
 Able to provide general information.
 Includes another layer of interaction that assesses the ability of the bot to satisfy the incoming request.
 In case that is impossible, the system redirects the user to the human operator.

-- Organizer interface is more of PDA organizer type.
-This type of interface is designed to keep the user in check with his schedule, manage to-do lists, remind of different things and perform simple actions without jumping around the windows/applications.
+- The organizer interface is more of a PDA organizer type.
+This type of interface is designed to keep the user in check with his schedule, manage to-do lists, remind them of different things, and perform simple actions without jumping around the windows/applications.
 It is a reverse bot that integrates with other services.

 - Multi-purpose Intelligent Virtual Assistant (aka AI Assistant) are big tech Internet of Things solutions like Amazon Alexa, Apple Siri, Microsoft Cortana.

 Now let’s look at some of the tools that are used to build your conversational interface.